actredphos2017/PiMagicMirrorServer/README.md

 #### Clone the repository

 Some of the requirements packages are not available in pip repository.
-So need to build ourselves.
+So need to clone their repository and build ourselves.

 ``` sh
 cd path/to/deploy/projects